mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### Defining constraints

-All constraints must implement the `ConstraintInterface`.
-Mako includes a partial implementation that can be extended.

 Note that all constraints are instantiated through the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so you can easily inject your dependencies through the constructor.

 The following constraint will match a route if the `X-Api-Version` header matches the desired version.
 A default value of `2.0` is assumed if no header is present.